Above: Urban Outfitters. Photo by Edward Denison.

 About the Authors:

 Kursty Groves is a designer, innovation consultant and presenter.
 She worked for industry-leading firms Seymour Powell, PDD and ?What If! before taking a break to write this book.
 Learning that even the most creative organisations still need to go off-site for inspiration, she has since launched creative venue finder HYPERLINK www.spacehopper.com www.spacehopper.com.
 Kursty has also taken her experience to a wider audience through broadcasting.
 Her television credits include: BBC’s That’s Genius!, Young Foresight, Teachers’ TV and Channel Four’s Design Challenge.
-For more information on Kursty, please visit her website www.kursty.com or Kursty's blog at www.iwishiworkedthere.com/blog.php.
+For more information on Kursty, please visit her website www.kursty.com.

 Will Knight is a freelance designer and illustrator, whose rich experience ranges from product development of new telecoms devices to character design and storyboarding for animation.
 His clients include global brands, leading advertising and media agencies, design consultancies, animation and film studios.
 Will is also the founder of brew collective, a London- and New York-based freelance organisation for creatives.
-To view Will's work www.willknight.com and for more information on brew collective visit www.brewcollective.com
+To view Will's work www.willknight.com.

-Featured companies in I Wish I Worked There! inlcude:
+Featured companies in I Wish I Worked There! include:

 - Aardman Animations, Ltd